An EWPD SMEFT likelihood for the LHC -- and how to improve it with measurements of W and Z boson properties: An EWPD SMEFT likelihood for the LHC

 SMEFT parametrizations included in the tool are compatible with the symmetry assumptions favoured for LHC analyses: fully flavour symmetric scenarios as well as the $U(2)_q\times U(2)_u \times U(2)_d$ scenario for top physics~\cite{Aguilar-Saavedra:2018ksv}, both with and without lepton flavour universality assumption.
 Available symmetry assumptions are also listed in Table~\ref{tab:schemes}.

 Section~\ref{sec:observables} introduces precision $W$ and $Z$ pole observables in \ewpdlhc and their prediction in the SM is described in Section~\ref{sec:predictions}.
 The modelling of the effect of uncertainties in input parameters as well as theory uncertainties is discussed in Section~\ref{sec:uncertainties}.
 The implementation of the uncertainty model is validated by performing an electroweak fit described in Section~\ref{sec:SMfit}.
-Section~\ref{sec:SMEFTpara} outlines the derivation of SMEFT corrections to the SM predictions and a fit of EWPD in the SMEFT is presented in Section~\ref{sec:SMEFTfit}.
+Section~\ref{sec:SMEFTpara} outlines the derivation of SMEFT corrections to the SM predictions and a fit of EWPD in the SMEFT is presented in Section~\ref{sec:SMEFTfit}, which is compared to existing fits in Section~\ref{sec:smefit}.